nordic-institute/X-Road-development/WORKFLOW.md

 ## 9 Pull requests

-9.1 Pull requests made against the `X-Road/develop` branch MUST follow these conventions
+9.1 Pull requests from Partners made against the `X-Road/develop` branch MUST follow these conventions
 - Pull request name format is `country-version-sequence` e.g. Finnish-6.15.0-3
   - Country=origin of the pull request
   - Version=version of the software this pull request is intended for